OussamaHaff/oussamahaff_dev/content/posts/04_llms_are_new_rest.md

 including HTTP methods like `PUT`, `POST`, `GET`, structured URLs, and clear data formats for requests and responses to establish communication between two pieces of software.

-The same principles apply between two pieces of software, one of which is an LLM.
+In my opinion, the same principles apply between two pieces of software, one of which is an LLM.
-This includes spawning an LLM locally or on a cloud service, programmatically communicating with it, and prompting it using _[LangChain](https://github.com/langchain-ai/langchain)_ (or equivalent) to performing basic RAG (Retrieval Augmented Generation) tasks, up to fine-tuning.
+This includes spawning an LLM locally or on a cloud service, programmatically communicating with it, and prompting it using _[LangChain](https://github.com/langchain-ai/langchain)_ (or equivalent), to performing basic RAG (Retrieval Augmented Generation) tasks, up to fine-tuning.
 IMO these operations will become fundamental building blocks for the next generation of software.

-I intentionally excluded the process of building a LLM, handling autonomous AI agents, and MLLMs (Multimodal LLMs) from the scope of this personal view since I believe they require a more advanced level of knowledge.
+I intentionally excluded the process of building a Large Language Model, handling autonomous AI agents, and MLLMs (Multimodal LLMs) from the scope of this personal view for now.
 However, this could change rapidly in the foreseeable future.